wiseacre7/amberwisedesigns/photos.md

 <img src="assets/img/HolyBibleLogo_Blue.png" width="310"> <img src="assets/img/HolyBibleLogo_Green.png" width="310">

 ### Humane Society Graphics
 These images are to garnish a website that is for a humane society, which is still under development.
+I was also asked to make the link images containing other companies' logos uniform for phone and tablet compatibility.

 <img src="assets/img/Shake.png" width="650" class="center">
 <img src="assets/img/PuppyOutline1_Black.png" width="310"> <img src="assets/img/PuppyOutline1_White.png" width="310">